 DUI and Measuring Intoxication Under The Law

 Under the laws of every state, driving while intoxicated by drugs is already illegal.
 Impairment is determined by the same standardized field sobriety tests used in DUI alcohol cases.
-And in court, police officer testimony as to the defendant’s appearance and driving prior to being stopped is used as evidence.
-Observational evidence that police typically note is include being unsteady on one’s feet, and glassy eyes.
+And in court, a police officer’s testimony as to the defendant’s appearance and driving prior to being stopped is used as evidence.
+Observational evidence that police typically note includes being unsteady on one’s feet, and glassy eyes.

 The 5 Nanogram of THC Standard